 Fertility treatments are limited to patients under 43 years of age, and there is a limit of six fertility treatment cycles.
 After a successful birth, the patient restarts the cycle count and can pursue additional fertility treatments.
 Due to the high number of patients, a patient will typically see more than one medical provider per treatment cycle.
 Intrauterine inseminations are usually performed during the week and on Saturdays.

-Kaiser Permanente's fertility benefits do not cover in vitro fertilization, InVoCell, Egg Donation, or Surrogacy.
+Kaiser Permanente's fertility benefits rarely cover in vitro fertilization and generally do not cover InVoCell, Egg Donation, or Surrogacy.
 These are considered advanced fertility treatments, and they are beyond the scope of essential services provided by Kaiser.
 Patients with blocked fallopian tubes or meager sperm count will need advanced fertility treatments.
-Such patients can utilize their Kaiser Permanente insurance to perform the initial bloodwork and semen analysis before your fertility treatment begins.
+Such patients can utilize their Kaiser Permanente insurance to perform some of the bloodwork and a semen analysis before fertility treatment begins.

 Once advanced treatment outside of Kaiser begins, the patients are not allowed to combine Kaiser medications or laboratory services because advanced fertility treatments are not part of their benefits package.
 Patients can, however, utilize any leftover medication from their previous COH/IUI cycles previously covered at Kaiser Permanente.